4-Day Trek on the Camino Real

 Day 03 | Through the heart of the Chagres and Portobelo National Parks

-After a hearty breakfast we are ready for the next stage.
+After a hearty breakfast we set out on the next stage.
 Today we hike mostly through primary forest along the upper reaches of the Cascajal and Boquerón rivers.
-We walk beneath giant rainforest trees along the rivers and come across numerous waterfalls.
-The Cerro Bruja (Witch Mountain), at 979 m, is the highest peak along the Camino Real.
-We cross this mountain, completely covered in tropical rainforest, at a saddle.
-In the afternoon we reach the camp on a farm, surrounded by the dense green of the jungle.
-Beyond its scenic impressions, the Camino Real also offers deep insights into the diversity of the cultures living here.
-On the shores of Lake Alajuela live mestizos and Emberá indigenous people, and at the end point of our trek we experience the rich cultural heritage of the Afro-Caribbean population. – Overnight in a tent (B/L/D) [↑ 250 m, ↓ 200 m, walking time approx. 7-8 hrs]
+We walk beneath giant rainforest trees and pass numerous waterfalls.
+The Cerro Bruja (Witch Mountain), at 979 m, is the highest peak along the Camino Real, and we cross this fully rainforest-covered mountain at a saddle.
+In the afternoon we reach the camp on a farm, hemmed in by the dense green of the jungle.
+Beyond the scenery, the Camino Real gives a real sense of the cultures that live along it.
+Mestizos and Emberá people share the shores of Lake Alajuela, and at the end of our trek we encounter the rich heritage of the Afro-Caribbean population. – Overnight in a tent (B/L/D) [↑ 250 m, ↓ 200 m, walking time approx. 7-8 hrs]

 Day 04 | Hike along the Cascajal River to Portobelo

-Today we hike the final segment of the Camino Real towards the Caribbean.
-We walk along the Cascajal River in the footsteps of the Camino Real to Portobelo.
-Portobelo is the Caribbean end point of the Camino Real.
-The Bay of Portobelo was discovered by Columbus on his fourth voyage.
-In 1597 the town was founded as the end point of the Camino Real and the site of the famous Portobelo trade fairs, where the Spanish treasure fleet took on the riches of South America.
-Because of these treasures, the English pirate Sir Francis Drake attacked Portobelo; shortly afterwards he fell ill and was buried at sea in a lead coffin somewhere outside the Bay of Portobelo.
-The town lies beautifully on a natural harbor.
-To this day, this UNESCO World Heritage site, with its numerous fortifications, the royal customs house and a museum, bears witness to its former importance.
-We visit some of the fortifications from the Spanish colonial era, built here to protect against pirates and other attackers.
+Today we hike the final segment of the Camino Real toward the Caribbean, walking along the Cascajal River in the trail’s footsteps to Portobelo, its Caribbean end point.
+Columbus discovered the Bay of Portobelo on his fourth voyage.
+The town was founded in 1597 as the end of the Camino Real and the site of the famous Portobelo trade fairs, where the Spanish treasure fleet took on the riches of South America.
+Those treasures drew the English pirate Sir Francis Drake, who attacked Portobelo; he fell ill soon after and was buried at sea in a lead coffin somewhere off the bay.
+The town sits beautifully on a natural harbor, and to this day this UNESCO World Heritage site, with its many fortifications, the royal customs house and a museum, speaks to its former importance.
+We visit some of the Spanish colonial fortifications, built here to fend off pirates and other attackers.

-In the late afternoon we are picked up by a bus that takes us back to Panama City in about 2 hours. – (B/L) [↑ 50 m, ↓ 150 m, walking time approx. 6-7 hrs]
+In the late afternoon a bus picks us up and brings us back to Panama City in about 2 hours. – (B/L) [↑ 50 m, ↓ 150 m, walking time approx. 6-7 hrs]

 Photos